ShivamMistry/RSLoader/README.md

 ###Dependencies

 This project requires that you have the following software installed:
-* A Java 7 compiler (if you wish to build the loader from source)
+* A Java 7 (or greater) compiler (if you wish to build the loader from source)
-* A Java interpreter or virtual machine _(use of Oracle's JRE is recommended)_
+* A Java interpreter or virtual machine _(use of Oracle's JRE is recommended)_, Java 7 is minimally required.
 * A graphical window manager for your operating system

+This project aims to stay compatible with Java 7 for the foreseeable future.

 This project optionally requires the following:
 * libgnome for opening URLs on some Unix-like operating systems (e.g. Linux), if not installed, URLs are printed to the console anyway